gflow913-gif/Join-watcher/replit.md

 - Environment-based configuration using dotenv for secure credential management

 # Recent Changes

+**October 8, 2025:**
+- Changed all currency references from "sx" and "coins" to "qi" throughout the entire system
+- Updated casino commands, lottery system, config commands, and event logging to use "qi" currency
+- Verified bot runs successfully with new currency display

 **October 7, 2025:**
 - Added comprehensive invite tracking system with regular, left, fake, claimed, and bonus invite categories